PimDeWitte/gravitational-theory-test/README.md

 The repository ships with a tiny example pulsar timing file at `data/pulsar/PSR_J2043+1711_TOAs.csv`.
 The pulsar anomaly validation will load this sample data automatically.
-For real analysis, replace it with the official NANOGrav TOA dataset.
+For full accuracy you should download the official **nanograv_15yr_narrowband_v1.0** release from [NANOGrav](https://data.nanograv.org/) and place `PSR_J2043+1711_TOAs.csv` (or the accompanying zip/tar archive) in the repository root.
+The validator will automatically extract and use it when present.

 ## Prediction and Validation Process